danshee/career/_posts/2021-01-12-on-patience.markdown

 <br>

-> “Thank you for your patience.”
+> Thank you for your patience.

--- The Cashiers Book of Standard Curses
+&emsp;&emsp;-- The Cashiers Book of Standard Curses

 <br>